kshamseera/Baby_sitter-app/README.md

 * BookingDetail also belongs_to baby_sitter_registration because the baby_sitter_registration model gives information to the BookingDetail model.

 #### Discuss the database relations to be implemented in your application
+Here is my ERD.

 ![erd](docs/erd.png)

+I start with User table.
+This was created via the devise gem.
+It automatically creates table with email and password fields.
+Then I customise the table by running the migration to add user_name (as string)and is_baby_sitter(as boolean) field.
+In this table user_id is the primary key.

+Next I created Baby_sitter registration table.
+It stores the baby sitters personal informations when they sign_up as baby sitter.
+Baby_sitter_registration_id is the primary key.
+This table has a one to one relationship with the User table.
+And one to many relationship with booking detail table, that i will describe below.
+So this table has two foreign keys like booking_id and user_id.

+Then I created my final table, booking_details.
+It stores all booking details of a user who made bookings with the baby sitter.
+Beacuse of that, this table is associated to baby_sitter_registrations table.
+And also it has an association with the users table.
+This table has a many to one relationship with other tables.
+In this table booking_id is the primary key and user_id and baby_sitter_registration_id are the foreign keys.

+During the development process, several times I run the migration to add/remove columns from the tables.

+A foreign key is a system that you can use to associate one table to another, normally this is done by linking one table column to another.
+Using our tables as an example we have a User table, and we are linking it to the bookingdetails table via a foreign key, this uses a column in our UserDetails table that references the User table(Assuming the user_id of the table).
+The main purpose behind this relation other than gaining access to the data between the tables is to also gain access to ActiveRecord now we can write things such as User.booking_detail.email instead of the SQL statements.

 #### Provide your database schema design